TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 It felt great.

-But I found it very weird that we didn't talk about what I originally said.
+But I found it weird that we didn't talk about what I originally said.
 Instead, we did more and more and more 'mindfulness'.

 ## Mindfulness